an-ven/graspib/README.md

 **Enabling RS232 CTS and RTS lines:**

 * Close jumpers JP1, JP2, JP4 and JP5, open JP3 positions 1-2 and close positions 2-3
-* This change also needs the GPIB DIO3 signal to be reasigned from GPIO16 to GPIO21 (linux-gpib driver code modifications needed)
+* This change also needs the GPIB DIO3 signal to be reassigned from GPIO16 to GPIO21 (linux-gpib driver code modifications needed)

 ## Linux-gpib setup instructions

 (following instructions were tested on a fresh Raspberry Pi OS Lite image)

 0. Setup and configure OS on Raspberry Pi
-    * Do as you would with a fresh OS image (passwords, networking, services, comunication ports...)
+    * Do as you would with a fresh OS image (passwords, networking, services, communication ports...)

 1. Install build tools and dependencies
     * Build tools: `$ sudo apt install build-essential autoconf automake libtool flex bison`